 Beauty Salon, Spa, 2 Whirlpools

-The main dining room is decorated with rich wood panelling, crystal chandeliers and floor-to-ceiling windows.
+The main dining room, Waterside, is decorated with rich wood panelling, crystal chandeliers and floor-to-ceiling windows.
 You can see certain classics, such as Caesar Salad, Chateabriand and Crepes Suzette prepared tableside and this restaurant also serves caviar, lobster and salmon.
-But the Crystal Dining Room never repeats a menu, not even on a three-and-a-half month voyage.
+But Waterside never repeats a menu, not even on a three-and-a-half month voyage.

 Serving throughout the day, the European-inspired restaurant serves croissants and pastries in the morning and coffee and wine, dessert and cheese in the afternoon.